boryspaulewicz/bhsdtr/ordinal/Readme.md

 The point and interval estimates of the thresholds based on the thresholds-as-"item-parameters" model are severely biased.
 In particular, the uncertainty in the estimates is severely underestimated in this model.
 Was it obvious to you that the model with no threshold random effects is such a bad idea?

 Now we will fit a model which is similar to an SDT model, but there will be two important differences.
-We will not assume that the answer "signal" cannot be less likely for the stimulus "signal" than for the stimulus "noise", i.e., we will not assume that *d'* must be non-negative, and we will *not* assume that the pattern of the thresholds is the same for "noise" and "signal" stimuli.
+We will not assume that the answer "signal" cannot be less likely for the stimulus "signal" than for the stimulus "noise", i.e., we will not assume that *d'* must be non-negative, and we will *not* assume that the pattern of the thresholds is the same for the "noise" and the "signal" stimuli.
 If you know your Signal Detection Theory well, this may seem to you like a perverse idea.
 If that is the case, please bear with me.

-In this model each participant may have two different sets of thresholds, one for "noise" and one for "signal" stimuli.
-Since the thresholds are represented as random effects, we will account for the fact that "random" thresholds may be correlated; They have to be correlated, because if some threshold is higher (lower) than the sample average, then the threshold above (below) it may also be higher (lower).
+In this model each participant may have two different sets of thresholds, one for the "noise" and one for the "signal" stimuli.
+We will account for the fact that participant specific threshold effects may be correlated; They are usually correlated, because if some threshold is higher (lower) than the sample average, then the threshold above (below) it may also be higher (lower).

 Here we introduce the effect of the stimulus on the gamma / thresholds vector.
 We use separate intercepts and slopes parametrization (-1 + stim), i.e., the thresholds are to be estimated for each stimulus class instead of estimating them for "noise" stimuli and estimating the difference in the thresholds between "signal" and "noise".